 Studies of the evolutionary roots of human development

-We have continued our research via in-depth analysis and comparisons of life-time behavioral variables between mammals and could recently show, using a mathematical model we have developed, that even in the case of timing of weaning humans are no different from other mammals (Psouni, Janke & Garwicz, 2012).
-Also this finding counters previous assumptions in a variety of research fields.
+We have continued our research via in-depth analysis and comparisons of life-time behavioural variables between mammals and could recently show, using a mathematical model we have developed, that even in the timing of weaning, humans are no different from other mammals (Psouni, Janke & Garwicz, 2012).
+This finding also counters previous assumptions in a variety of research fields.
 The paper was published in April 2012 in PloS ONE and had a massive impact in the scientific and popular-science media worldwide.
-We continue our research turning our attention to further points in the life-time of our and other species.
+We continue our research turning our attention to further points in the life-time of our own and other species.

 PI / research coordinator